bsmith89/strain-corr/doc/manuscript/manuscript.md

 [@zhaoMIDAS2MetagenomicIntraspecies2023;@nayfachIntegratedMetagenomicsPipeline2016a] perform pangenome
 profiling.
-However, due to several sources of error in quantifying gene depth, a second algorithm is needed to infer which genes are actually present in a specific strain’s genome, a step that we call gene content estimation.
+However, due to several sources of error in quantifying gene depth, a second algorithm is needed to infer which genes are actually present in a specific strain's genome, a step that we call gene content estimation.
 Since this strain is never directly observed in isolation---indeed, it is only a hypothesis---we refer to it as an inferred strain.
 Tools for gene content estimation are often based on the